emilylakic/cs110-crapsgame/README.md

 # Craps Game
 ##CS110 Final Project
-##Emily = created RollingDie.py as well as CrapsStats.py and Die.py, aided in helping with CrapsTable.py
+Worked in a team of 4 to create a game of Craps.
+For this project, I coded RollingDie.py and Die.py, as well as a majority of CrapsStats.py.
+My main focus of the project was the